 While numbers are great, they can’t always tell you how or why certain aspects of a sales email did or didn’t resonate with readers.
 That’s why you need to pick up the phone.
-What you’ll gain in qualitative insights will more than make up for the lack of quantitative data.
+What you’ll gain in qualitative insights will make up for the lack of quantitative data.

 - “How often should you follow up?”’

 - “Which type of follow-up emails should you send?”

 What you write isn’t always as important as when you write—both time-of-day, and email frequency.
 With Close’s Workflows capability (and robust reporting), you can streamline the follow-up for your reps.
 Get your 14-day free trial here.

 The prospect opened your email.
 In fact, due to email tracking software, you even know the exact time and date they opened it.
 But when you call, they have no idea who you are and get irritated that you interrupted their day.
 Where's the disconnect?